 OVERVIEW MAPS OF LOS ANGELES---Let's start with a couple of Los Angeles overview maps to help you get a feel for the city's general layout.

 HIGHWAY MAP OF SOUTHERN CALIFORNIA---On this next map you may view the major roads, highways and freeways of all of Southern California south of Sequoia National Park.
 It's an interactive map, so you may click on various links that you find on the map to see detail maps of various cities.
 (Any of the UNDERLINED CITIES are actually clickable links.)
-And, even though it's not a PDF file, you should be able to print up this map with success.
-(However, if you're looking for a printable map, there are some even better ones in the "PDF Maps" section of this page, just below.)
-Here's the link to the
+For example, you can easily go from an "overview" look at SoCal main arteries, to a view of Los Angeles main streets, then down to Beverly Hills surface streets.
+It's fun to play around with, too!
+Here's a link to the

 Los Angeles Maps -- PDF maps of Los Angeles, Orange County and San Diego

 PDF MAP OF ORANGE COUNTY: Next, here's the link to a good PDF Map of Orange County, California.
+This is a transit map from the OCTA website.
+It shows Orange County's main streets, along with bus lines.
 Orange County is where you'll find many popular Southern California tourist attractions...including Disneyland theme park, the number one tourist draw in the state!
 To see still more maps of Anaheim and Orange County, including the busy Disneyland tourist area, please see the Disneyland and Anaheim Maps page of our site.

 Los Angeles Maps -- Traffic Flow Maps